johnfds-8/30-React-Projects/README.md

 [11.Login Page](././11-LoginReg) => Implement a basic authentication form login and registration.

-[12.Weather Api](././12-WeatherApp) => Develop a weather app that fethes and displays weather information based on a users loctaion
+[12.Weather Api](././12-WeatherApp) => Develop a weather app that fethes and displays weather information based on a users loctaion.

-[13.Search Item](././13-SearchItem) => Build a Search bar that filter a list of items based on user input
+[13.Search Item](././13-SearchItem) => Build a Search bar that filter a list of items based on user input.

-[14.Pagination](././14-Pagination) => Develop a pagination component to navigate through a large list of items
+[14.Pagination](././14-Pagination) => Develop a pagination component to navigate through a large list of items.

+[15.Color Picker](././15-ColorPicker) => Build a Color Picker.

+[16.Responsive menu](././16-ResponsiveMenu) => Implement a responsive navigation menu with a humburger icon.